ohhsodead/codbo4-csharp/README.md

             "timeplayed": 278477
         },
         {
-            /* SAME AS ABOVE */
+            /*SAME-AS-ABOVE*/
         }
     ]
 }
 ```

 # License
-This project is licensed under the General Public License v3
+This project is licensed under the General Public License v3.